Doctrine and Discipline of Divorce: Tract

 Milton's argument and stance on divorce continues to the point that he implies that a divorcer could actually be the one who understands and defends marriage the most:

 if that mistake have done injury, it fails not to dismisse with recompense, for to retain still, and not to be able to love, is to heap up more injury...
-He therefore who lacking his due in the most native and humane end of mariage, thinks it better to part then to live sadly and injuriously to that cherful covnant... he I say who therefore seeks to part, is one who highly honours the married life, and would not stain it.
+He therfore who lacking his due in the most native and humane end of mariage, thinks it better to part then to live sadly and injuriously to that cherful covnant... he I say who therfore seeks to part, is one who highly honours the married life, and would not stain it.

 Second edition

 Milton added an address to Parliament that dismisses the possibility of self-interest as a motivator for the work, but later writes: